pupil-labs/pupil-docs/neon/real-time-api/track-your-experiment-progress-using-events/index.md

 ## Conclusion
-In this guide you saw how to use events to track the progress of an experiment.
+In this guide, you saw how to use events to track the progress of an experiment.
 Note that this approach can be generalized to much more complex setups.